 Other treatment options for outpatient rehab include the Partial Hospitalization Program or PHP and the Intensive Outpatient Program or IOP.

 PHP is for the individual who wants to live at home or in a different sober living environment but still wants to partake in the therapies and methods offered in treatment.
-This is best utilized after treatment has been completed but has been effective for those with addictions that don’t require 24-7 care.
+This is best utilized after residential treatment has been completed.

-With IOP, the individual will take part in all rehab therapies and methods as if it were a day job, from 9-5.
+With PHP, the individual will take part in all rehab therapies and methods as if it were a day job, from 9-5.
 With this program, the services include

 - Continued supervision and support to encourage accountability